COSC3020/quicksort-pivot-sin-2pi/README.md

 **Left-Most Element Approach**

-When selecting the leftmost element as pivot, since all permutations are equally likely, the probability of getting a good pivot is simply:
+Since we're choosing the leftmost element as our pivot element and all possible orderings of the array are equally probable, there's a 50% chance that our chosen pivot will partition the array into balanced segments.

-$\frac{1}{2}$ or 50%
+We can show this as $\frac{1}{2}$ or 50%

 **Median-of-Three Approach**